-The availability of this granular digital spend data redefines every cost optimisation and procurement cost review engagement.
+The availability of this granular digital spend data redefines every cost optimization and procurement cost review engagement.

 All suppliers are aware that their customers cannot cost-effectively review the prices they are being charged across a broad range of corporate spend and have taken full advantage of that fact for decades.
 The result is that almost every business is paying a premium of 11% - 30% on much of what they buy.

 2. The ability to benchmark prices automatically

 The second change is the automated ability to “benchmark” the prices being paid against $14bn of aggregated spend.
 This enables users of digital procurement software to highlight the procurement savings potential based on quantifiable lower costs and associated suppliers.
 Whilst this knowledge does not deliver savings in itself, it does remove the skepticism of the CFO in that clear procurement savings are available.
 This often generates a little irritation as CFOs realize those vendors have been fleecing them for years.

 3. Access to online marketplaces via digital procurement tools